-The Special Education (BS) – Adapted Curriculum K-12 degree prepares future teachers to teach students in grades K-12 who will likely require more significant modifications and adaptations in order to access the general curriculum, and may not be candidates for career prep, college/tech prep, or college prep diploma from the North Carolina public schools.
-These would include students with intellectual disability, emotional/behavioral disorders, autism spectrum disorders and other health impairments and disabilities.
+Appalachian State University’s Special Education (BS) – Adapted Curriculum K-12 degree prepares future teachers to teach students in grades K-12 who will likely require more significant modifications and adaptations in order to access the general curriculum, and may not be candidates for career prep, college/tech prep, or college prep diploma from the North Carolina public schools.

 This degree program is part of the Department of Reading Education and Special Education and leads to North Carolina teaching license in Special Education: Adapted Curriculum K-12.

 Employment: There is currently a shortage of Special Education teachers in North Carolina and around the country.
 Each of our graduates has numerous job opportunities from which to choose.